SlicerCBM/SlicerFreeSurferCommands/FreeSurferSynthSeg/README.md

 ### Output

-- **Output segmentation:** Labelmap where the output segmentations will be saved.
+- **Output segmentation:** Labelmap or Segmentation where the output segmentations will be saved.
+By default, this will use the [FreeSurferColorLUT](https://surfer.nmr.mgh.harvard.edu/fswiki/FsTutorial/AnatomicalROI/FreeSurferColorLUT) color table (see [here](https://github.com/SlicerCBM/SlicerFreeSurferCommands/blob/main/FreeSurferSynthSeg/FreeSurferColorLUT.ctbl) for the color table in 3D Slicer format).

 - **Resampled volume (optional):** In order to return segmentations at 1mm resolution, the input images are internally resampled (except if they already are at 1mm).
 Use this optional scalar volume to save the resampled image.
+If the output segmentation is of type 'Segmentation' (not 'LabelMap') the resampled volume will be set as the segmentation's source geometry.

 ### Advanced